swiftlang/swift-evolution/proposals/0005-objective-c-name-translation.md

 anachronistic.
 Therefore, remove the "NS" prefix from entities defined in the Foundation module (and other specifically identified modules where it makes sense).

+7. **Adopt Comparable to classes that implement** `compare(_:) -> NSComparisonResult`: The objective-c classes that implement compare all have declared a capability of being compared in an ordered manner. `Comparable` formalizes this declaration into an implementable operator by the import process.

 To get a sense of what these transformations do, consider a portion of the imported `UIBezierPath` API in Swift 2: